Late Payment Policy

 Late Payment Fee

 An initial late payment fee of $100 will be charged to unpaid student accounts with no payment arrangements made by the payment deadline each semester.
+A $100 late fee will also be assessed when a payment plan is cancelled for failure to make two monthly payments.

 In addition, students with past due balances may be dropped from all current and future class enrollment for non-payment.
 Students with past due balances will not be permitted to move into on-campus housing for the fall semester.
 Likewise, students already in on-campus housing during the fall semester who have past due balances for spring will be notified prior to the end of the fall semester that they will be required to move out at the end of the term and not permitted to return to housing unless immediate payment arrangements are made.